 Depending on what kind of job you are seeking you have to tailor your resume to the needs of employers.
-This is the most effective way of getting a good chance for receiving an interview invitation.
+This is the most effective way of getting a good chance of receiving an interview invitation.
 But there are different kind of jobs and those pursuing employment have to be aware of that.
 Government jobs, private sector, nonprofit organizations - all of these are different from each other.
 We have already written about government resumes and have covered even more information on how to write a resume for a private sector.
 Today we will focus on developing a resume or CV for nonprofit organizations.
 Even though this may not be the most popular choice of job seekers there are still people who are looking for jobs in nonprofit organizations who need resume writing assistance.
 Therefore, we decided to help such people and write this post.

-One of the option is to volunteer for the organization for some time - this way you will have some insider information about your potential employer.
+One of the options is to volunteer for the organization for some time - this way you will have some insider information about your potential employer.
 Or you might even get a job interview if you do well.
 We should say that volunteer experience is something job seekers have to emphasize when drafting a resume for NGOs.
 The thing is that hiring authorities in nonprofit organizations like to see volunteer experience on application documents of candidates.
-Dedication to the local community is something HRs do value and therefore, if you have any kind of that experience we strongly recommend adding it on your resume.
-Create a volunteer experience section and make sure it is located not in the very end of your resume.
+Dedication to the local community is something HRs do value and therefore if you have any kind of that experience we strongly recommend adding it on your resume.
+Create a volunteer experience section and make sure it is located not at the very end of your resume.
 Committee memberships, fundraising initiatives, and any type of community involvement will help you demonstrate your dedication to serving the community.
 If you want to make the transition to the nonprofit sector then you should highlight skills that could be effectively utilized in the operation of a non-governmental organization.